jwei60262/hello-world/README.md

 Bitnami [gitlab docs](https://docs.bitnami.com/virtual-machine/apps/gitlab/)

-To see the current IP address, execute the following command at the server console after logging in:

-	sudo ifconfig

 If no IP address is assigned,try reloading the IP address by executing the command below.

 	sudo /etc/init.d/networking force-reload